AdobeDocs/creative-cloud-enterprise-learn.en/help/firefly/enable-creative-efficiency.md

 ---
 # Enable creative efficiency

 Learn how to accelerate content creation with generative AI-powered tools in Adobe Photoshop and Illustrator.
-This tutorial uses Adobe Ilustrator Prerelease.
+This tutorial uses Adobe Illustrator Prerelease.

 <br>&nbsp;